Abraham J. Twerski: Early life and education

 Abraham Joshua Twerski was born in Milwaukee, Wisconsin.
 His parents were Devorah Leah (née Halberstam; 1900–1995), daughter of the second Rebbe of Bobov, and Rabbi Jacob Israel Twerski (1898–1973), who was the rabbi of Beth Jehudah synagogue in Milwaukee.
-The elder Rabbi Twerski immigrated to America in 1927, and was a descendant of Rabbi Menachem Nachum Twerski, the founder of the Chernobyl Hasidic dynasty, and a student of the Baal Shem Tov.
+The elder Rabbi Twerski immigrated to America in 1927, and was a descendant of Rabbi Menachem Nachum Twersky, the founder of the Chernobyl Hasidic dynasty, and a student of the Baal Shem Tov.
 Twerski was the third of five brothers.
 His two older brothers were Shloime and Motel, and his two younger brothers were twins, Aaron and Michel.

 He attended public high school in Milwaukee, and graduated at age 16.
-He enrolled in the Hebrew Theological College of Chicago (now located in Skokie, Illinois) and was ordained a rabbi in 1951.
+He enrolled in the Hebrew Theological College of Chicago (since located in Skokie, Illinois) and was ordained a rabbi in 1951.
 He worked with his father as assistant rabbi.
-In 1952 he married Goldie Flusberg.
-In 1953 Twerski enrolled at Milwaukee's Marquette University, and subsequently graduated from its medical school in 1959.
+In 1952, he married Goldie Flusberg.
+In 1953, Twerski enrolled at Milwaukee's Marquette University.
+After realizing that congregants were choosing professionals for counseling rather than speaking to him as they did with his father, he decided to enroll at the Medical College of Wisconsin to seek a degree in psychiatry, with his tuition covered by his father and members of his synagogue. in 1959.
 He received his psychiatric training at the University of Pittsburgh, and spent an additional two years on the staff of a state hospital in Pennsylvania.
 He was then asked to become the department head of psychiatry at Pittsburgh's St. Francis Hospital.